superruzafa/visual-scala-reference/_en/functions/collectFirst.md

 `collectFirst` applies the partial function `f` to the first element in this collection for which `f` is defined and returns its result wrapped with `Some`.

-@include [figure.html source="images/collectFirst.svg" desc="collectFirst function"]
+@include [figure.html source="images/collectFirst.svg" desc="Diagram of the function collectFirst"]

 If the partial function `f` is not defined for any element in this collection then `None` is returned.

-@include [figure.html source="images/collectFirst.2.svg" desc="collectFirst function"]
+@include [figure.html source="images/collectFirst.2.svg" desc="Diagram of the function collectFirst"]